Damian Wayne: Super Sons

-In this book, Robin teams up with Superman's ten-year-old son Jonathan Kent, who he befriended previously during a test facilitated by Batman and Superman.
+In this book, Robin teams up with Superman's 10-year-old son Jonathan Kent, who he befriended previously during a test facilitated by Batman and Superman.
 Together, they form the Super Sons.
 In the first volume, Damian and Jon team against Kid Amazo, a child affected by a virus which grants powers to ordinary humans.
 They defeat him and Damian decides to train Jon, but Jon's desire to join the Teen Titans against Damian's wishes creates ongoing conflict between the boys.
 Batman and Superman construct an underwater base for the Super Sons, which Jon refers to as the "Fortress of Attitude," much to Damian's chagrin.
 The team returned in The Adventures of the Super-Sons, where they spend their summer pursuing justice against Rex Luthor, an alien child who imitates Lex Luthor and attempts to assemble his own team of child-villains modeled after famous Earth ones.
 Changes made to Jon's character make the future of this team uncertain.
 Despite the book's cancellation, the characters have subsequently appeared as a team in other series.

 No More Teen Titans

-After the death of Alfred Pennyworth and Dick Grayson losing his memories thanks to the villain KGBeast, Damian began to see his father's view of justice versus fear as not enough.
+After the death of Alfred Pennyworth, and Dick Grayson losing his memories thanks to the villain KGBeast, Damian began to see his father's view of justice versus fear as not enough.
 Instead, Damian decides to begin killing criminals to invoke true fear in his enemies.
-This decision, coupled with his recent actions with holding criminals against their will and wiping their memories, leads to Djinn leaving the Teen Titans, while Kid Flash, Red Arrow, Crush, and Roundhouse turn against him.
+This decision, coupled with his recently adopted practice of holding criminals against their will and wiping their memories, leads Djinn to leave the Teen Titans, while Kid Flash, Red Arrow, Crush, and Roundhouse turn against him.
 Damian attempts to kill KGBeast, but only succeeds in cutting off his left arm before the Titans intervene and stop him.
 Batman then arrives, having learned of his son's actions, declaring that the Teen Titans are finished.
 At that moment, a revived Deathstroke attacks the Titans and Batman with the intent to kill them all.
 Damian pursues Deathstroke and attempts to kill him, but the Titans again intervene.
 Red Arrow is injured and Deathstroke escapes.
 Batman tries to convince Robin to come home with him, but Damian attacks him, declaring that Wayne Manor is a coffin and that Batman's views are not enough to save Gotham.
 At the height of his anger and frustration, Damian rips the Robin insignia off his chest and gives it to Batman.
 Declaring himself free, Damian leaves for parts unknown.